 What does it mean to be Plant-Based

-According to the definition by Precision Nutrition, plant-based is a varied spectrum of lifestyle choices and dietary patterns that the focus is primarily consuming the majority of plant-based things.
+According to the definition by Precision Nutrition, plant-based is a varied spectrum of lifestyle choices and dietary patterns, and the focus is primarily on consuming the majority of plant-based things.
 To me, this is entirely independent of veganism or vegetarianism because plant-based eaters may still eat meat.
 The focus is a conscious decision to choose more plants for various reasons.

 Here are examples of different types of plant-based lifestyles

 - People who get the majority of their diet from plant-based foods

 - People who will not eat any animal products